amangup9/DoctorPatientApp/README.md

 Edge-Case 2: If there isn’t any doctor for that symptom on that location, the response should be “There isn’t any doctor present at your location for your symptom”

-How do you need to achieve this task?
+How do we need to achieve this task?

-    You need to use Spring Boot Framework for core functionalities along with Hibernate for carrying out database operations.
+    We need to use Spring Boot Framework for core functionalities along with Hibernate for carrying out database operations.
-    Use Swagger to list all your APIs (optional but a very good plus point)
+    Use Swagger to list all our APIs